-We work with young women through their pregnancy and until they are effectively engaged with maternal and child health services after birth – usually six to eight weeks.
+We work with young women through their pregnancy and until they are effectively engaged with maternal and child health services after birth – usually 6 to 8 weeks.

 The service is aimed at pregnant women who are unable to access antenatal care services or who need extra support because they have greater health risks as a result of factors such as:

 - history of engagement with child protection services